uditalias/swamp/README.md

 Type: `Array` Default: `[]`

-Each nodejs server in your swamp called `service`, services are the way to tell Swamp how to run your servers.
+Each application in your swamp called `service`, services are the way to tell Swamp how to run your servers.

 You can configure many services as you want, the services object is an array of json objects, the service will run based in their order in the array, each service can be configure using this options: